llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_installation_instructions_interface.md

 ### Running the Flask server

 The Flask Server handles every API call from and to the Autolab interface.
-To run it, first the following repository needs to be pulled:
+To run it, first the following repository needs to be cloned:

-    $ git pull git@github.com:duckietown/autolab_control_flask_scripts.git
+    $ git clone git@github.com:duckietown/autolab_control_flask_scripts.git

 The next step involves setup for passwordless ssh, Watchtowers with a hostname `watchtowerXX.local` where XX is between 01 and 60 as well as Duckiebots with `autobotXX.local` where XX is between 01 and 20 will be setup. simply run the following script: